 1 - FACILITIES

 ARRIVAL IN FRANCE

-Courses will start on Tuesday 2nd of July 2019
+Courses will start on Tuesday, the 7th of July 2020.

 All weekly meals are included in the programme (breakfast, lunches and dinners) and will be taken at university restaurants.
 Buffets will also be organized in other places (restaurants, castles…) for special events.
 As for the weekends, you will have the opportunity to buy your own food at the supermarket, as you will have a kitchen in your studio.